IBM/report-toolkit/README.md

-# gnostic
+# report-toolkit

-> A toolkit for consumers of Node.js Diagnostic Reports
+> A toolkit for consumers of Node.js diagnostic Reports

 ## Features